helio-fm/helio-sequencer/Docs/getting-started.md

 Often, you only need one tempo for the whole song - for that, pick *"Set one tempo"* menu item in the tempo track menu, or project refactoring menu.

+### Mute and solo

+Individual clips can be muted via the `M` hotkey or the context menu in the pattern roll.
+Except for automation, all clips can be soloed (with the `S` hotkey or via the context menu) for the convenience of isolating chunks of notes without disabling the tempo/pedal/etc. automation at the same time.

+All clips that are explicitly or implicitly muted (muted by others) are displayed as dimmed:

+![solo-clips]

 ## Version control

 The concept of [version control](https://en.wikipedia.org/wiki/Version_control) comes from the software development world.
 If you're not familiar with it, you can think of it as of creating "save points" in your project, and tracking changes made since the last time you saved.